-"Allah" is Arabic for "The God", a contraction of Al (the) and illah (god, Al-illah), similar to Hebrew El (god) and yon (upper, Elyon most high).note This is done a lot by Arabic fluent.
-Saifullah is sword of the god (Allah), Hezbollah is party of the god, Abdullah is slave of the god for examples.
-Allah is not considered to be separate from the Jewish and Christian God (though whether Allah, the Islamic God, actually mirrors the Judeo-Christian God in character (which is an interesting point to make as Jews don't believe in the trinity, their belief is that there's one God, alone) and action (also interesting as God's actions in the Hebrew and Greek bibles differ significantly) is definitely a point of debate, regardless of whether or not Muslims claim to worship the same God).
-Arabic-speaking Jews and Christians use the word "Allah" to refer to their God.
-Jews and Christians are considered heterodox rather than heathen and are thus (in theory, at least) supposed to be accorded a level of respect in Islamic societies.
+- "Allah" is Arabic for "The God", a contraction of Al (the) and illah (god, Al-illah).note Allah is not considered to be separate from the God common to Judaism and Christianity; Arabic-speaking Jews and Christians use the word "Allah" to refer to God.
+Jews and Christians are considered heterodox rather than heathen in Islam and are thus (in theory, at least) supposed to be accorded a level of respect in Islamic societies.
 How closely this has been followed throughout history has varied according to geopolitical and cultural factors.
 Because the three religions share a common background with intersecting prophets, in Islam the three together are referred to by the marvelously mellifluous term "Peoples of the Book."
 Some other religions with revealed texts and some level of monotheism are considered Peoples of the Book, but it depends on who you ask.

 - If the opening of the Shahadah (above) sounded weird to you, "There is no god but The God" is a lot nicer in Arabic, with the first "god" being ʾIlāh, the generic word for any deity, and the second being (of course) Allah, which is just a contraction of the former word with al-, the Arabic definite article that you've probably heard elsewhere.
 Just about every Islamic phrase or quotation sounds better in Arabic, of course.
-"La ilaha ila Allah, Muhammadan rasul'ullah" sounds better than "There is no god but Th God and Muhammad is The God's messenger."
-When translating, Muslims often say 'There is no god but Allah and Muhammad is the messenger of Allah.') or give illah an alternative translation (i.e. "There is nothing worthy of worship but Allah," etc.)
+"La ilaha ila Allah, Muhammadan rasul'ullah" sounds better than "There is no god but The God and Muhammad is The God's messenger."
+When translating, Muslims will often either leave Allah untranslated ('There is no god but Allah and Muhammad is the messenger of Allah.') or give illah an alternative translation (i.e. "There is nothing worthy of worship but Allah," etc.)

-is the generic Arabic word for "school".
+- "Madrasah" note is the generic Arabic word for "school".
 In Western media, it's used in the sense of "extremist training camp", which is why there was a brief hysteria about Barack Obama supposedly attending a madrasah during his childhood in Indonesia.
-Actually, all that means is that he went to a Muslim-majority elementary school, which, given the demographic makeup of Indonesia, pretty much just means he went to school, period.note In Arabic and many languages of the Muslim world (which borrow from Arabic like European languages borrow from Latin), you went to a madrasah, unless you were homeschooled.
+Actually, all that means is that he went to a Muslim-majority elementary school, which, given the demographic makeup of Indonesia, pretty much just means he went to school, period.note In Arabic and many languages of the Muslim world (which borrow from Arabic like how European languages borrow from Latin), you went to a madrasah, unless you were homeschooled.